(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest information.)

 THE GOVERNMENT (FEDERAL AND STATE)

 Federal Pell Grant: The Pell Grant provides money to help high need undergraduate students pay for their education after high school.
 For many students, this grant provides a foundation of financial aid to which aid from other federal and non-federal sources may be added.
 Unlike loans, grants do not have to be paid back.
-The maximum award for the Pell Grant in 2013-2014 is $5645 per year.
+The maximum award for the Pell Grant in 2015-2016 is $5,775.
 The student must apply for this grant each year by completing the FAFSA and may not receive the grant until enrolled in an eligible program.
 The grant will be split with one-half being placed on the student’s account at the beginning of each semester.
 The above regulations and provisions of the Pell Grant are subject to change by federal legislative action.

 Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is available to enrolled undergraduate students.
 The selection of applicants for this program is based upon financial need.
 Applicants with exceptional need and who receive Pell Grants will be given preference.
 Although federal guidelines state that grants of up to $4000 per year may be awarded, most grants range from $500 to $1000 per year because of limited funds at Asbury University.
 The above regulations and provisions of the Supplemental Educational Opportunity Grant are subject to change by federal legislative action.